feijoes/feijoes/README.md

 Hi, I’m Pedro.
 I’ve been coding since I was 14 and am currently working as a software engineer.
 I'm also in my first year at FING Udelar.

+Feel free to message me on Discord if you'd like to chat.

 [![PayPal](https://img.shields.io/badge/PayPal-00457C?style=for-the-badge&logo=paypal&logoColor=white)](https://www.paypal.me/JoaoSMBR)

  # My GitHub Stats